compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## What is the "Internet of things" and why is it a security nightmare?

-It's the thing where your thermostat can be accessed via your phone, and your fridge knows or can guess what food is inside it and has an API that you can use to talk to it, or mabe it just texts you.
+It's the thing where your thermostat can be accessed via your phone, and your fridge knows or can guess what food is inside it and has an API that you can use to talk to it, or maybe it just texts you.
 Smart light bulbs.
 IoT is scary because it dramatically increases your attack surface, and brings the attack surface further into your physical home.
-An attacker who can see that your thermostat is off and you rlightbulbs are off knows that it's a good time to come take your stuff, since you're not at home.
+An attacker who can see that your thermostat is off and your lightbulbs are off knows that it's a good time to come take your stuff, since you're not at home.
 An attacker can nuisance-attack you by changing the temperature and lights in your house, making all your food spoil, and driving up your energy bill- or just making you think that you've gone insane.
-Baby monitors that strangers on the intenet can break into and watch and talk to your child are not just possible, [it has happened](http://www.buzzfeed.com/craigsilverman/creeps-hack-baby-monitors-and-say-terrifying-thing).
+Baby monitors that strangers on the internet can break into and watch and talk to your child are not just possible, [it has happened](http://www.buzzfeed.com/craigsilverman/creeps-hack-baby-monitors-and-say-terrifying-thing).

 ## What was the Apple vs FBI thing about?

 [Wikipedia](https://en.wikipedia.org/wiki/FBI%E2%80%93Apple_encryption_dispute)

 The FBI wanted Apple to break into an iphone for them, which would let them get into all iphones.
 Apple refused- which I agree with- because that is a huge amount of power that literally no one should have.
-The FBI found an alternate solution, but they want all the keys- which I can kinda sympathize with, even though I think it's a terrible idea because the thing about keys is that they can be lost, and these particular keys are basically impossible to change the locks for-
+The FBI found an alternate solution, but they want all the keys- which I can kinda sympathize with, even though I think it's a terrible idea because the thing about keys is that they can be lost, and these particular keys are basically impossible to change the locks for.

 ## What are companies doing to promote security and best practices?

 Hacktober is really cool- basically a company hacks it's employees, then when they fall for it, redirects them to an internal site with educational resources.
 This is much more effective than making everyone sit through a training course.
-Stuff like leaving flash drives in teh parking lot- you plug it into your computer to see what it is and how to get it back to the owner, and then the software on it compromises the machine that it is plugged into.
+Stuff like leaving flash drives in the parking lot- you plug it into your computer to see what it is and how to get it back to the owner, and then the software on it compromises the machine that it is plugged into.

 [Facebook hacktober](https://www.facebook.com/notes/facebook-engineering/happy-hacktober/10151170449088920/) [Mashable article](http://mashable.com/2012/11/29/facebook-hacktober/) [NS/Sophos article](https://nakedsecurity.sophos.com/2012/11/30/facebook-hacks-its-workers-into-hacktober-smithereens/)